muazali64/muazali64.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I am awarded the **Outstanding Graduate Scholarship Award**, given annually to one graduate student in Computer Science Department for exceptional scholarly and research achievements.
+Received the **Outstanding Graduate Scholarship Award**, given annually for research excellence in the Computer Science Department.